 Advances in transportation and communication technologies are encouraging the development of previously undeveloped markets and expanding multinational business opportunities for California firms.
-With more than 95% of consumers located outside the US and emerging economies experiencing a growing middle class, accessing these global markets is key to California's continued economic growth.
-Today, four of California's top five exports include component parts, which leave the state to be combined and assembled into final products in foreign countries.
+Today, four of California's top five exports include component parts, which leave the state to be combined and assembled into a final product in a foreign country.
+With more than 95% of consumers located outside of the U.S. and the world's emerging economies experiencing a growing middle class, accessing these global markets is key to California's continued economic growth.